 Interaction between you and an officer at a constitutionally mandated DUI checkpoint or roadside checkpoint can give rise to an arrest for DUI.

 The difficult part for the state is proving whether you’re under the influence of alcohol.
 Typically, the officer’s testimony regarding your behavior, responses to the officers questions after the stop, as well as field sobriety tests are the proof presented by the officer.
 The officer will use his professional training to determine whether or not he thinks you are under the influence.
 Based on his observations and your possible impairment, he will testify that you were both a less-safe driver and were under the influence of alcohol.
-Your Fulton County DUI lawyer will understand the implications and validity of this proof when putting together a strong defense.
+Your Fulton County DUI attorney will understand the implications and validity of this proof when putting together a strong defense.

 Although a DUI is a misdemeanor offense it has its own body of law carved out by the judiciary which means it carries a number of harsh penalties for those convicted.
 Jail time is a serious threat even for a first time DUI charge in the state of Georgia and it also tends to carry a high number of fines.
 In addition, a number of other accompanying penalties may be used including: